Eras

 remarkable successes: he defeated the pirates at sea and cleared

-Lycia and Pamphylia.
-Later, general Pompey conquered Cilicia
+Lykia and Pamphylia.
+Later, general Pompey conquered Kilikia (Cilicia)

 proper.
-Pamphylia was first part of a province called Cilicia;
+Pamphylia was first part of a Roman province called Cilicia;

 in 43 BC it was added to Asia; twelve years later, general